-Patients were encouraged to complete the NHS Friends and Family Test (FFT).
+Parents and patients were encouraged to complete the NHS Friends and Family Test (FFT).
 This is a national programme to allow patients to provide feedback on NHS services they have used.
-Patients were positive about the service and said they would recommend it to their friends and family.
+Results showed that 85% rated the practice as excellent, 15% as very good and 100% would recommend the practice.